Parthiban Kanavu (2003 film)

-This movie was remade in Telugu as Ammayi Bagundi.
+Parthiban Kanavu was released on 16 May 2003 and became a major success, winning seven Tamil Nadu State Film Awards including Best Film.
+In 2004, it was remade in Telugu as Ammayi Bagundi.

 Plot

 Parthiban is a marketing executive who loves spending time with his friends.
 Parthiban's parents want him to get married but he does not believe in arranged marriage and waits to see a girl as per his likes and dislikes.
 One day, Parthiban is attracted to a girl he sees.
 He follows her and finds her office location.
 Everyday Parthiban sees her while she is on the way to her office.
 Also, Parthiban gets to know that her taste and interests match with him and starts to love her.

 Meanwhile, Parthiban's parents decide to get him married to Sathya and force him to meet her.
 Parthiban goes to meet the girl without any interest.
 But to his surprise, the girl is the same person whom he was following for a few days and learns that her name is Sathya.
 Parthiban feels happy that he is about to marry the same girl whom he was secretly in love.

 Parthiban and Sathya get married.
 On the way back to their home, Parthiban finds the girl in the same place where he sees her before daily.
 He is surprised to learn that Sathya is the look alike of the girl whom he loved.
 Parthiban visits the girl's office and enquires about her.
 He learns that the other girl's name is Janani and she has come for a project temporarily.
 Also Parthiban starts maintaining his distance from Sathya as he finds that her interests are different from his.